RU09342-F18/intro-to-embedded-final-project-me/README.md

 Create a new project in Code Composer that uses the MSP430G2553.
 I used CCS 8.2.0 for this.
 Add the code to your project by adding the file directly or copying and pasting the contents of the file into a new file.
 Debug and let CCS flash the code to your processor.
 If there are any updates, update your board.
 Once the code is running on your board, you can unplug it and move on to the hardware portion of the setup.

 ### MSP430F5529
 Using Energia, open the sketch from the repo, or copy and paste the contents of the sketch into a new one.
 I used Energia 1.8.7E21 for this.
 Go to 'Tools' > 'Board:' and select the MSP430F5529.
 Then, go to 'Tools' > 'Port' and ensure that the COM port of your MSP430F5529 is selected.
 Next, click the upload button near the top left of the window.
-After the code has been flashed to the board, it can be unplugged and you can move on to the hardware portion of the setup.
+After the code has been flashed to the board, it can be unplugged, and you can move on to the hardware portion of the setup.

 ## How-to Hardware
 ### MSP430G2553